-We will record interest income on an accrual basis to the extent that we expect to collect such amounts.
-For Floating Rate Loans with contractual PIK interest, which represents contractual interest accrued and added to the loan balance that generally becomes due at maturity, we will generally not accrue PIK interest if the portfolio company valuation indicates that such PIK interest is not collectible.
-We will not accrue as a receivable interest on our investments if we determine that it is probable that we will not be able to collect such interest.
-Loan origination fees, OID, market discount or premium and deferred financing costs on our debt will be capitalized, and we then amortize such amounts as interest income or expense as applicable.
-We will record prepayment premiums on our investments as income.
-Dividend income, if any, will be recognized on an accrual basis on the ex-dividend date to the extent that we expect to collect such amounts.
+We record interest income on an accrual basis to the extent that we expect to collect such amounts.
+For Floating Rate Loans with contractual PIK interest which represents contractual interest accrued and added to the loan balance that generally becomes due at maturity, we will generally not accrue PIK interest if the portfolio company valuation indicates that such PIK interest is not collectible.
+We do not accrue as a receivable interest on Floating Rate Loans if we determine that it is probable that we will not be able to collect such interest.
+Loan origination fees, original issue discount, market discount or premium and deferred financing costs on our debt are capitalized, and we then amortize such amounts as interest income or expense as applicable.
+We record prepayment premiums on Floating Rate Loans as income.
+Dividend income, if any, is recognized on an accrual basis on the ex-dividend date to the extent that we expect to collect such amounts.